squidmin/spring-labs/src/main/java/org/squidmin/spring/basics/README.md

 When the project dependencies are finished downloading, they can be found in the **External Libraries** folder, if using **IntelliJ**.

-The `org.squidmin` package contains the main application, `Application.java`, which contains the `main` method.
+The `org.squidmin.spring` package contains the main application, `Application.java`, which contains the `main` method.
 The `main` method of the `Application` class can be used to execute the Spring Boot application.

 In IntelliJ, an easy way to run the main application is to right-click on the `Application.java` file in the **Project View** and select **Run 'Application.main()'**.